ethyca/fides/docs/fidesops/docs/guides/privacy_requests.md

 }
 ```

-## How do I monitor Privacy Requests as they execute?
+## Monitor Privacy Requests
 Privacy Requests can be monitored at any time throughout their execution by submitting any of the following requests:

 `GET api/v1/privacy-request?request_id=<privacy_request_id>`

 `GET api/v1/privacy-request?external_id=<external_id>`

-For more detailed examples and further Privacy Request filtering in Fidesops please see [How-To: Report on Privacy Requests](reporting.md).
+For more detailed examples and further Privacy Request filtering in fidesops, see [Reporting on Privacy Requests](reporting.md).

-## How can I restart a failed Privacy Request?
+## Restart failed Privacy Requests
 To restart a failed Privacy Request from the failed collection, submit a request to:

 `POST /api/v1/privacy-request/<privacy_request_id>/retry`